thinkshout/thinkshout/blog/_posts/2018-08-20-2018-Internship-Wrap-Up.md

 ## How did this internship differ from what you were expecting?

 _*Sadio*_
-When I was first matched with Thinkshout through the ELI program, I was a little worried that I would not get past the interview because I didn’t know any PHP.
+When I was first matched with ThinkShout through the ELI program, I was a little worried that I would not get past the interview because I didn’t know any PHP.
 When I got the internship, I was still a little apprehensive and worried that I would not be able to keep up.
 Fortunately, the team had great documentation and specs for all the tasks we were assigned and I was able to get my work done easily (and I learned some PHP too!).
 I also had the support of Amy (the best manager that I could ever ask for), she motivated me to try new things and always encouraged me whenever she saw me struggling.

 _*Naily*_
-Before working at Thinkshout, I was unaware of how impactful the company culture is in regards to the employee experience.
-Because of this, I expected the Thinkshout company culture to be similar to past work environments.
+Before working at ThinkShout, I was unaware of how impactful the company culture is in regards to the employee experience.
+Because of this, I expected the ThinkShout company culture to be similar to past work environments.
 Fortunately, I could not have been more wrong!
 I was pleasantly surprised to see that the company’s culture fostered learning, personal growth, and social/environmental consciousness.
 This completely aligned with my personal values, and thus helped me thrive during this internship.

 _*Kiele*_
 Well first off, I didn’t expect the company culture to be so relaxed.
 When I thought of this job, I thought of like an agency where everyone wore suits and dresses and got little to no sleep.
 For context, my dad works for a very well known tech company, and he’s incredibly overworked.
-The expectations are forever higher than what can be produced...but here, Thinkshout cares about their employee’s lives because if they aren’t happy or well rested, they can’t do their job efficiently.
+The expectations are forever higher than what can be produced...but here, ThinkShout cares about their employee’s lives because if they aren’t happy or well rested, they can’t do their job efficiently.
 Going to a place where the employees want the best for each other, for them to take days off if they need it, not work weekends or evenings is unimaginable in my mind.
 But it exists!

 ## What have you learned (could be about coding, about yourself, about agency life)?